emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-topic-and-topic-properties.md

 ### 3.2 Topic properties and their configuration

 Apart from the naming of the topic eMagiz also provides you with a set of default settings for your topic.
+Of these settings you should not touch the default settings for replication and partitioning, the default values for these work correctly.
 Two of these settings need a closer look from you.
 These settings are:

 - Retention Hours
 - Retention Bytes